shundhammer/qdirstat/README.md

   - Added [documentation for the _pkg-tools_ scripts](scripts/pkg-tools/README.md).

-    In short, they can be used to see unpackaged files on a system that uses one of the supported package managers (dpkg, rpm, pacman), but it's a bit of a klunky solution, so is meant for advanced users only.
+    In short, they can be used to see unpackaged files on a system that uses one of the supported package managers (_dpkg_, _rpm_, _pacman_), but it's a bit of a clunky solution, so this is meant for advanced users only.

+    With a little bit of luck, there _may_ be a better solution forthcoming with real integration into QDirStat's GUI.

 - 2019-05-12